New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Bubble Decoding with Memory (BD-M)

 During the decoding process, the computation involved at each layer of the decoding tree mainly includes the cost calculating and the bubble sorting for all the nodes at the layer.
-Let $x$ denote the number of nodes at a certain layer, $f(x)$ represent the associated computation amount.
+Let $x$ denote the number of nodes at a particular layer and $g(x)$ represent the associated computation amount.

-Firstly, we analyze the number of nodes at each decoding tree layer.
+First, we analyze the number of nodes at each decoding tree layer.
 According to the decoding process, the branch pruning starts if ${2^{ik}} \ge B$, where $i$ denotes the layer index of the decoding tree.
 Thus, we have

-where $x_{i}$ denotes the number of nodes at the $i^{th}$ layer.
+where $x_{i}$ denotes the number of nodes at the $i^{\rm th}$ layer.